THE END OF THE WICKED

 Surely in vain have I kept my heart pure; in vain have I washed my hands in innocence.
-(Psalms 37:13)
+(Psalm 37:13)

-There comes a time in the life of the faithful saint when he begins to wonder if all his efforts to keep a pure heart and live a holy life has been in vain.
+There comes a time in the life of the faithful saint when he begins to wonder whether all his efforts to keep a pure heart and live a holy life have been in vain.
 It seems like the wicked are under no such discipline, and yet they have good health and fine families.
 They appear to lack nothing.

 All day long I have been plagued; have been punished every morning.
-(Psalms 37:14)
+(Psalm 37:14)

 If I had said, “I will speak thus,” I would have betrayed your children.
-(Psalms 37:15)
+(Psalm 37:15)